Peternator7/beautiful-jekyll/_posts/2020-05-10-welcome-to-my-blog.md

 ---

 Hello and welcome to my blog.
-My name is Peter, and I'm a software developer working at Microsoft Corp. working in the Greater Seattle area.
+My name is Peter, and I'm a software developer working at Microsoft working in the Greater Seattle area.